linuxfandudeguy/webshell/README.md

 WebShell uses AWS with a Node.js runtime deployed on Vercel.
 The `typeset` command in the terminal can display the environment variables.

+WebShell uses the `child_process` module to run commands.

 ## Licensing

 WebShell is licensed under the CC0-10 license.